rockstor/rockstor-doc/config_backup/config_backup.rst

 * NFS configuration
 * AFP configuration
 * Service configurations (ntp, smartd etc..)
+* Scheduled task configuration

-Since Rockstor can dynamically detect  :ref:`Pool <pools>`,  :ref:`Share <shares>`, and :ref:`Snapshot <snapshots>` information after an external change like a :ref:`reinstallation <reinstall>` , there is no need to save this information.
+Since Rockstor can dynamically detect  :ref:`Pool <pools>`,  :ref:`Share <shares>`, and :ref:`Snapshot <snapshots>` information after an external change like a :ref:`reinstallation <reinstall>`, there is no need to save this information.
 For more information visit the :ref:`reinstall_import_data` section in the :ref:`reinstall` howto.
 While the above list covers the essentials of the whole state, the following state information is not currently saved to a backup.
 There are